 Cheryl Lawther (Queen’s University Belfast): “Beyond Innocence and Guilt: Constructing Victimhood in Transitional Justice.
 Recording here: https://colgate.zoom.us/rec/play/R6F-yNT8sW0tS-2PiApUDpHdT-VVhcQYKBgEE1SkLzW9Ri9Gr8ZxbAspiNBDbr_rGruBu77uuOLXr44b.cAiHlGWAh24lfdrO?continueMode=true

 Nicole Fox (California State University Sacramento): “After Genocide: Memory and Reconciliation in Rwanda.”
 No recording available.

-SEMINAR #1 “Trends in Political Apologies Across the World: Insight from the Political Apologies Database”
+Juliette Schaafsma (Tilburg U.) and Marieke Zoodsma (Tilburg U.): “Trends in Political Apologies Across the World: Insight from the Political Apologies Database.”
+No recording available.

 Online Seminar Series

-Beginning in 2021, the Historical Dialogues, Justice and Memory Network will host a live and interactive online seminar series.
+Since 2021, the Historical Dialogues, Justice and Memory Network has hosted a live and interactive online seminar series.
 Conducted through Zoom, these hour-long seminars enable researchers and authors to present new and developing work to a global audience.
 Seminars are free and open to anyone and include a 25 minute discussion period.